DeltaDeno: Zero-Shot Anomaly Generation via Delta-Denoising Attribution: Experiments

-For downstream detection, all variants follow the same protocol.
-In each category we synthesize an equal number of anomalies from the same normal guidance image.
-A single U-Net is trained on each generated set and evaluated on MVTec AD, and we report image-level and pixel-level AUROC and AP (Tab.~\ref{tab:ablation3}).
-The results agree with the visual ablations.
-The full configuration reaches the highest AUROC and AP.
-Removing any one of modules produces a clear drop, and the trend is stable across categories.
+\textbf{Quantitative ablation.} Finally, we evaluate the practical utility of each module via downstream detection (Tab.~\ref{tab:ablation3}).
+All variants follow the same protocol: for each category we synthesize the same number of anomalies from the same normal guidance image, train a U-Net on the generated data, and evaluate on the MVTec AD test split.
+The full configuration achieves the best image-level and pixel-level metrics.
+Removing any component consistently degrades performance, confirming that latent-mask inpainting, attention biasing, and prompt refinement are all beneficial and complementary.